-Saudi Arabia jails women's rights activist Loujain Al-Hathloul — local media | DW | 28.12.2020
+Saudi Arabia jails women's rights activist Loujain al-Hathloul — local media | DW | 28.12.2020

 "Saudi Arabia is infamous for its cases against human rights activists and prominent dissidents whose cases were fundamentally unfair and full of abnormalities," Adam Coogle, deputy director for the Middle East and North Africa division at Human Rights Watch, told DW.
 He said he was doubtful that an appeal would prove successful, as "it presupposes a legitimate justice system in which decisions are made objectively and independently, and that's the furthest thing from the case here."

-Omid Nouripour, a German parliamentarian with the Green Party who met with al-Hathloul several times before her arrest, said before Monday's verdict that the trial was unfair.
-The case "exemplifies [the Saudi government's] take on critically-thinking people," he told DW.
+Omid Nouripour, a German parliamentarian with the Green Party who met with al-Hathloul several times before her arrest, echoed criticism that the trial was unfair.
+The case "exemplifies [the Saudi government's] take on critically-thinking people," he told DW ahead of Monday's verdict.

 dr/rt (dpa, AFP, Reuters)